mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~

 The ``assertIndexExists`` operation instructs the test runner to assert that an
 index with the given name exists on the collection.
-The test runner MUST use the
+The test runner MUST use an
 internal MongoClient for this operation.

 The following arguments are supported: